lum-muu/lum.bio/docs/INTEGRITY.md

 # Integrity Verification Guide

-The lum.bio build pipeline signs `src/content/_aggregated.json` with a deterministic checksum so we can detect tampering or accidental edits before publishing.
-This document describes how to verify that signature locally and what to do when the UI reports a mismatch.
+_How to verify `src/content/_aggregated.json` checksums and respond to tamper warnings._

 ## Status Bar Indicator